wildlyinaccurate/plait-skeleton-app/README.md

 You will need [Gulp](http://gulpjs.com/) installed (`npm install -g gulp`) before you can build this project.

-First off, clone the repository
+First off, clone the repository and install all of the dependencies

 ```
 git clone https://github.com/wildlyinaccurate/plait-skeleton-app.git
 cd plait-skeleton-app
+npm install
 ```

 Then build the application (to `dist/bundle.js`) with